-SASS intends to provide support for its members primarily through political and community building activities.
-The major goals of the organization are to increase the number of Black students, faculty, and staff; infuse a greater Black perspective into the curriculum; to improve the quality of life for the Black community; to advocate for the advancement of the Black community outside of Swarthmore; and maintain a strong supportive Black community. more
+SASSThe Swarthmore African-American Student Society intends to provide support for its members primarily through political and community building activities.
+The major goals of the organization are to increase the number of Black students, faculty and staff; infuse a greater Black perspective into the curriculum; improve the quality of life for Black students on campus; advocate for the advancement of Black people outside of Swarthmore; and to maintain a strong supportive Black community.